gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Protection Solutions Indicator: 32 bits (unsigned integer) : This value is set by default to zero.
 It uses the different bit-values to indicate that the INIT contained an offer of the indiacted protection solutions.
-Value 0x1 is used to indiacte that one offered DTLS 1.3 Chunk.
+Value 0x1 is used to indicate that one offered DTLS 1.3 Chunk.

 RFC-Editor Note: Please replace 0x4X with the actual chunk type value